kenlimmj/terracotta-warrior/README.md

 var uf = new tw.UserFactory(opts);
 ```
-The default values for `firstNameList` and `lastNameList` can be found in `UserFactory.js`.
-They are omitted here because they are too long.
+The default values for `firstNameList` and `lastNameList` can be found in `src/UserFactory.js`.
+They are omitted here for brevity.

 ### Methods
 The following methods are available: